 The material largely depends on how you want to use it.
-If you intend on grinding a multitude of spices, however, choose a mortar and pestle that is resistant to staining and leaching of flavors.
+If you intend on grinding a multitude of spices, you should choose a mortar and pestle that is resistant to staining and leaching of flavors.

 Ceramic or stone sets

-For a mortar and pestle set that will effectively grind spices down to a fine pressed powder, without absorbing all of the flavors and oils into the pestle, opt for a ceramic or stone set.
-Especially one that has a smooth finish coating.
+For a mortar and pestle set that will effectively grind spices down to a fine pressed powder, without absorbing all the flavors and oils into the pestle, opt for a ceramic or stone set.

 This type of mortar and pestle is effective at grinding spices to your desired coarseness without the issue of leftover flavors.
 No one wants to grind down rosemary for a dish and taste turmeric in the finished product!